Bachelor's degree in Archaeology, Anthropology, or equivalent obtained.

 The goal of the course is to give you an opportunity to explore current issues in hunter-gatherer archaeology and develop your own topic of interest.
 The topic can be specialised and focused, but you can also choose to broaden your scope.

-The regional focus is primarily Europe, but the issues are relevant globally and can be developed for any region of choice.
+The focus can be developed for any region of choice.

 2-hour meetings, twice a week.
 Meetings consist of short introductory lectures, presentations and discussion.

 After completion of the course, the student has acquired:

 Knowledge of different theoretical perspectives for studying hunter-gatherers;

 An informed opinion about the category of 'hunter-gatherers' and the relevance of ethnographic foragers for learning about and from past foragers;

 Knowledge of current issues in hunter-gatherer archaeology;

 The student is able to:

 Review a current issue for a region of choice based on recent scientific publications;